Chart Color Schemes

 Employment performance in Dean Park exceeds national averages across key labour market indicators

-Dean Park has a skilled workforce with strong representation from manufacturing and industrial sectors.
-The unemployment rate is 3.2%, with an estimated employment growth of 3.8% over the past year, as per AreaSearch's aggregation of statistical area data.
+Dean Park has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 3.2% as of September 2025.
+Employment growth over the past year was estimated at 3.9%.

-As of September 2025, 1,785 residents are employed, with an unemployment rate of 1.0% below Greater Sydney's rate of 4.2%.
-Workforce participation is at 57.6%, slightly lower than Greater Sydney's 60.0%.
-Employment is concentrated in health care & social assistance, retail trade, and manufacturing, with manufacturing levels at 1.8 times the regional average.
-Professional & technical services show lower representation at 3.8% compared to the regional average of 11.5%.
+This is lower than Greater Sydney's unemployment rate of 4.2%, with Dean Park's residents having a participation rate of 73.0% compared to Greater Sydney's 70.0%.
+A significant portion, 25.8%, of residents work from home based on Census responses.
+Employment is concentrated in health care & social assistance, retail trade, and manufacturing, particularly notable with manufacturing levels at 1.8 times the regional average.
+Conversely, professional & technical services show lower representation at 3.8% versus the regional average of 11.5%.

-Many residents commute elsewhere for work, indicating local employment opportunities may not fully meet demand.
-Between September 2024 and September 2025, employment levels increased by 3.8%, labour force grew by 3.7%, and unemployment fell by 0.1 percentage points in Dean Park.
-In contrast, Greater Sydney saw employment rise by 2.1%, labour force grow by 2.4%, and unemployment increase by 0.2 percentage points during the same period.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate is 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Dean Park's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.
+Many residents commute elsewhere for work based on Census data.
+During the year to September 2025, employment levels increased by 3.9%, and labour force grew by 3.8%, leaving unemployment broadly flat in Dean Park.
+This contrasts with Greater Sydney where employment rose by 2.1% and unemployment rose slightly.
+National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Dean Park's employment mix suggests local employment should increase by 6.1% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment